AmadeusITGroup/otter/docs/components/COMPONENT_REPLACEMENT.md

 ## How components are made to accept replacement

-In this section we will detail how to make a container's presenter replaceable by this mechanism with a simple, almost empty component.
+In this section we will detail how to make a subcomponent replaceable by this mechanism with a simple, almost empty component.

 ### Component's module